OceanLabs/slate/source/includes/_docs.md

 ### Determining your shipping region

-The shipping region of your destination country can be found by looking up it's 3 letter ISO code delivery country within the `shipping_regions` dictionary in the response.
+The shipping region of your destination country can be found by looking up it's 3 letter ISO country code within the `shipping_regions` dictionary of the response.

 In the example on the right, a delivery to the United States ("USA") would fall within the "ROW" shipping region while a delivery to the United Kingdom ("GBR") would fall in the "GB" shipping region.